communityinclusion/employmentfirstma.org/pages/quality-employment-practices.md

 ---
 ## Career Planning

+_Many options exist for supporting people with disabilities to work in their communities.
+This page offers tools and guidelines that employment professionals and families can use to navigate the process of preparing for fulfilling work. _

 **<a href="/files/PersProfilePacket.doc">Personal Profile Packet</a>**\
 This packet consists of a series of information-gathering tools to be used in conjunction with a person-centered career planning process.
 The end result of these tools will result in a comprehensive personal profile of an individual.
 Guidance on how to implement these tools along with additional resources on Person Centered-Planning is also included.